Skins (XXXTentacion album)

-Skins (stylized as SKINS) is the third studio album by American rapper XXXTentacion.
-It was released on December 7, 2018 through Bad Vibes Forever and Empire Distribution.
-It is one of the projects, that XXXTentacion worked on before his death, and was released posthumously.
+Skins (stylized in all caps) is the third studio album by American rapper XXXTentacion.
+It was posthumously released on December 7, 2018, through Bad Vibes Forever and Empire Distribution.
+It is one of the projects that XXXTentacion worked on before his death, and was released posthumously.
 The album features guest appearances from Travis Barker of Blink-182 and Kanye West.
 The album's theme sees XXXTentacion discuss heartbreak and mental turmoil.
 Genres on the album draw influence from lo-fi, nu metal, screamo, emo, punk rock, ambient, trap and acoustic.
 Skins was leaked to the internet three days before its official release date.

-The album's lead and only single, "Bad!", reached number 16 on the Billboard Hot 100.
+The album's lead and only single, "BAD!", reached number 16 on the Billboard Hot 100.
 Although the album received mixed reviews from critics, with criticism aimed at the album's short length and "unfinished" nature, it was a commercial success, debuting at number one on the US Billboard 200, making it XXXTentacion's second US number-one album.
 It sold 132,000 album-equivalent units in its first week in the US, of which 52,000 were pure album sales, and has since been certified gold by the Recording Industry Association of America (RIAA) for sales of 500,000 units in the US.

 Background

-After the release of the EP A Ghetto Christmas Carol in December 2017, XXXTentacion announced he was preparing three new albums and eventually announced the titles of the albums as Bad Vibes Forever, Skins, and ?.
+After the release of the EP A Ghetto Christmas Carol in December 2017, XXXTentacion announced he was preparing three new albums and eventually announced the titles of the albums as Bad Vibes Forever, SKINS, and ?.
 XXXTentacion's second studio album ? was released in March 2018.
 XXXTentacion was murdered in June 2018 before the albums Bad Vibes Forever and Skins could be released.

 It was posted temporarily on XXXTentacion's Instagram after his death that the album would be "super short.
 It's literally gonna be a minute", but several publications reported that the album may appear in unfinished form.
 Some of the details about the album were shown when an iTunes Store link became active for a period of time on November 7 before being taken down; the page showed that the album had 10 tracks and was a total of 17 minutes long.
 The page was later reinstated.
-The only track title shown is that of "Bad!"
+The only track title shown is that of "BAD!"
 DJ Scheme, XXXTentacion’s official DJ, stated that Skins will not be XXXTentacion's final posthumous album release.

 Travis Barker and Kanye West were the two features on the album.

 In September 2018, American rapper and record producer Kanye West privately previewed a song from his upcoming album Yandhi that featured posthumous vocals by XXXTentacion.
 On November 23, 2018, a snippet of an XXXTentacion song titled "One Minute" that featured West leaked.
 "One Minute" was later confirmed when the official track listing was revealed on December 3, 2018.